-Vesterheim is pleased to welcome four new members to its board of trustees— Kari Espinosa, Gayle Kvenvold, Brian Larson, and Martha Gesme Nielsen.
-Vesterheim has a national board with 22 members from 8 states, the District of Columbia, and Norway.
+Vesterheim is pleased to welcome new members to its board of trustees— Kari Espinosa, Daniel Fretheim, Gayle Kvenvold, Brian Larson, Martha Gesme Nielsen, and Kenneth Nordan.
+Vesterheim has a national board with 24 members from 9 states, the District of Columbia, and Norway.
 We’re grateful for their expertise and service.

 Kari Espinosa lives in Edina, Minnesota, but also makes her home in Decorah with her husband Peter.
 Their family’s Decorah business ventures include Pulpit Rock Brewing Company, 508onJefferson, The Landing, and Bottletree Properties.
 Dedicated to service, Espinosa has volunteered in the schools; served on Special Education Advisory Boards in Edina, Minnesota, and Overland Park, Kansas; and founded both Mosaic Ministry, a special needs-oriented church service for all ages, and the Tapestry Program, a bi-monthly class serving teens and adults with special needs.
 She also volunteers at ArtHaus in Decorah.